TRUNKSNEO/HomeLab-PDU-V1/README.md

 </p>

 Mini and micro labs are a great solution for homelabbing, but the power delivery options are often bulky and hard to manage due to the need for an individual power brick per computer.
-This project addressess this by consolidating power delivery for up to five 65W micro PCs into a single unit that fits in a standard 1U 10-inch rack mount.
-This differs from a conventional multi-port USB PD hub by not needing to re-negotiate any power delivery voltages when a unit is turned off or unpluggded, or when the power load across ports changes drastically.
-Also the packing is designed specifially with rack mounting in mind, with active cooling and power switching.
+This project helps fix this by consolidating power delivery for up to 10 65W micro PCs into a single unit that fits in either a 10" or 19" 1U rack.
+This differs from a conventional multi-port USB PD hub by not needing to re-negotiate any power delivery voltages when a unit is turned off or unplugged, or when the power load across ports changes drastically.
+Also the packaging is designed specifially for rack mounting, with active cooling and simple power switching.

 **Showcase & design video** [here](https://www.youtube.com/watch?v=8tTG0TBM7ts)